You Are Here: Home › Rules of Table Tennis › Expedite Rule

 So it was quickly decided that there had to be a...

-Because games were becoming longer and longer, a basic table tennis rule was created to place a time limit of 20 minutes on games in World Championship events.
+Because games were becoming longer and longer, a new rule was created to place a time limit of 20 minutes on games in World Championship events.

 At the same time, all countries affiliated to the ITTF were asked to pursue measures to discourage their own players from using the defensive tactic of "pushing".